jcccookie/chat-app/README.md

 ## Overview

-This is a single page web application equipped with real time chat with key features such as Direct message, Making channel, Uploading photo, Changing theme.
+This is a single page web application equipped with real time chat with key features such as direct message, making channel, uploading photo, changing theme.

 ## Stacks
 > Frontend